theninthsky/client-side-rendering/README.md

 This would make our app and the async page visually render at the same time.

+_Note that this method should be used in conjunction with the method followed in the next section to prevent a blank page during suspensions._

 ### Transitioning Async Pages

 _Note: this technique requires React 18_